snowplow-incubator/consent-tracking-accelerator/content/_index.md

 - dbt CLI installed or dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- Snowflake, BigQuery or Databricks account (apart from the Streamlit visualisatiion you should be able to follow along if you are on Redshift / Postgres as the data model supports those, too!)
+- Snowflake, BigQuery or Databricks account (apart from the Streamlit visualization you should be able to follow along if you are on Redshift / Postgres as the data model supports those, too!)

 **Tracking and Enrichment**
 - Snowplow pipeline